 Now that we have a sense of what it means to be in the box, let’s consider ways to look outside of it.
 Remember that scholarships, just like colleges, are a two-way street.
 In other words, scholarships need to be the right match for you in the same way you need to be the right match for the scholarship.

 You’ll primarily want to consider your unique strengths, skills, and interests.
 It’s important you do not limit these to what you plan on studying in college or what classes you have the highest grades in (although it’s important to consider these too).
-Go beyond this—what extracurricular activities or classes do you participate in and enjoy?
-What local organizations are you involved in?
+Go beyond this—”what extracurricular activities or classes do you participate in and enjoy?
+Which local organizations are you involved in?
 What cultural or economic groups do you consider yourself a part of?
-What products do you like and use in your everyday life?
+Which products do you like and use in your everyday life?
 What do you hope to do beyond college, or what is the overall vision for your professional life?
 As you’ll soon see, the answer to these questions can lead you to brand new ways for finding scholarships.

 Opening Up a World of Options